List of Turn A Gundam episodes

+Show Overview

 Turn A Gundam is a 1999 Japanese mecha drama anime series and the eighth incarnation to Sunrise's long-running Gundam franchise.
 It was created for the Gundam Big Bang 20th Anniversary celebration and is directed by Yoshiyuki Tomino.
-It aired on Fuji TV from April 9, 1999 to April 14, 2000.
+It aired on Fuji TV from April 9, 1999, to April 14, 2000.
+The shows posits a distant future where Earth's technology has regressed to World War I levels.
+The show's conflict is set up by the planned return of a Moonrace, led by Queen Dianna Soreil who will have to defeat Earth's Militia force.

+Opening and Closing Theme Songs

 From episodes 2-38, the first opening theme is "Turn A Turn" (ターンAターン, Tān Ē Tān) by Hideki Saijo while from episodes 1-40 the ending theme is "Aura" by Shinji Tanimura.
-From episodes 39-50, the second opening theme is "Century Color" by RAY-GUNS while from episodes 41-49 the ending theme is "Tsuki no Mayu" (月の繭) by Yoko Kanno.
+From episodes 39–50, the second opening theme is "Century Color" by RAY-GUNS while from episodes 41-49 the ending theme is "Tsuki no Mayu" (月の繭) by Yoko Kanno.
 For episode 50, the third ending theme is "Kagirinaki Tabiji" (限りなき旅路) by Aki Okui.